 Christians should have active minds.
 God does not intend us to be passive or indifferent to Him or to our human circumstances.
-If we take the preceding verses seriously (1 Peter 1:3-12), we know that we should live each day joyfully waiting for Jesus Christ to come back, and trusting God's written Word.
+If we take the preceding verses seriously (1 Peter 1:3-12), we know that we should live each day joyfully waiting for Jesus Christ to come back, trusting God's written Word.
 Yet in times of suffering, troubles and persecution, some are tempted to give up the struggle against sin, the world, the flesh and the devil.
-They put their minds into neutral gear, ignoring God's commands, hoping for the battles to go away.
+They put their minds into neutral gear, ignoring God's commands, hoping the battles will go away.

 © Dr Paul Adams